nutt318/nutt318-xbmc-plugins/README.md

 Modifying it to better process video streams.

 Sorry if something doesnt work right, I'm very new to XBMC Plugin Development.

-I have only tested this on Eden version of XBMC.
+This does now work with Frodo!